HackerN64/F3DEX3/docs/Documentation/Configuration.md

 However, it retains all other F3DEX3 features:
 - 56 verts, 9 directional lights
 - Occlusion plane (optional with NOC configuration)
-- Z attribute offsets
 - All features not related to vertex/lighting: auto-batched rendering, packed 5 triangles commands, hints system, etc.

-The performance of F3DEX3 vertex processing with both LVP and NOC is nearly identical that of F3DEX2; see the Performance page.
+With both LVP and NOC enabled, F3DEX3 is faster on the RSP than F3DEX2 (see
+@ref performance).

 ## Profiling